outbrain/pure-angular-date-range-picker/readme.md

-Pure Angular Date Range Picker
+**Pure Angular Day & Date Range Pickers**
 ===================
-A pure Angular (moment.js is the only dependency) date range picker, inspired by Dan Grossman's bootstrap-daterangepicker.
+A pure Angular (moment.js is the only dependency) day & date range picker, inspired by Dan Grossman's bootstrap-daterangepicker.

 ----------